-Beyond that, there are bigger-picture strategic reasons to embrace finance transformation through digital payments.
+Beyond that, there are bigger-picture strategic reasons to embrace finance transformation through faster digital payments.

 Four out of five (80 per cent) financial decision makers have told us that moving from traditional payment options to digital ones will be essential to economic growth.
-Around the same proportion (83 per cent) say new commercial payment products are needed to fuel the post-pandemic digital transformation.
+Around the same proportion (83 per cent) say new contactless, e-commerce, and mobile payment solutions are needed to fuel the post-pandemic digital transformation.

 How does that work on the level of an individual business (of any size)?
 There’s a “halo effect” that comes from faster, more transparent digital payments.
 Digitizing payments can dramatically transform the finance function so that it’s more efficient — and more strategic.

-First, there’s the efficiency benefit, which also relates to how finance transformation improves cash flow and allows you to better manage your working capital.
+First, there’s the efficiency benefit, which also relates to how digital payments improve cash flow and allow you to better manage your working capital.
 (We know cash flow is a major concern for small- and medium-sized businesses, and it’s been especially important since the pandemic.)

 The reliance on traditional paper-based payments can result in your cash application process being a bottleneck on working capital.
 With automation and straight-through processing, the bottleneck is broken, and payments become an enabler.
 Moving beyond time-consuming manual processes that are associated with paper-based payment also means faster processing and servicing.
 That’s on the receivables side.